 The COVID-19 pandemic had a profound impact on SOT that was primarily driven by safety concerns regarding transmission (in the first phase when access to SARS-CoV-2 testing was very limited) and by limited resources (mainly intensive care beds).
-A web-based survey between September 7, 2020 and December 31, 2020 organised by three international societies (EASL, ESOT-ELITA, ILTS) compared transplant activity in the first six months of 2020 versus 2019[10].
-Most transplant centres ceased activity for up to a month with the exception of patients with acute liver failure, high MELD score or acute-on-chronic liver failure, in which cases the decisions were taken on a case-by-case basis.
-Out of 128 centres that responded to the survey, 30%-50% performed transplants on patients with previous COVID-19.
-The majority reported lower transplant activity, fewer candidates being listed and higher waitlist mortality in 2020 compared to 2019.
+A web-based survey between September 7, 2020 and December 31, 2020 organized by three international societies (European Association for the Study of the Liver, European Society of Organ Transplantation- European Liver and Intestine Transplant Association, and International Liver Transplantation Society) compared transplant activity in the first six months of 2020 versus 2019[10].
+Most transplant centers ceased activity for up to a month with the exception of patients with acute liver failure, high MELD score or acute-on-chronic liver failure, in which cases the decisions were made on a case-by-case basis.
+Out of 128 centers that responded to the survey, 30%-50% performed transplantations on patients with previous COVID-19.
+The majority reported lower transplant activity, fewer candidates being listed and higher waiting list mortality in 2020 compared to 2019.
 These differences were more profound in ‘hit’ countries (COVID-19 case fatality > 3.4%) than in ‘non-hit’ countries[10].

 The analysis of the Global Observatory for Organ Donation and Transplantation data for 2019 and 2020 showed a global decrease in LT by 11.3%[11].
 Almost all geographic regions were affected, but developed countries were able to subsequently recover transplant activity, whereas developing counties lagged.
-In the United States, 32 594 transplants were expected in 2020, and only 30 566 occurred (observed/expected (O/E) 0.94, confidence interval (CI) 0.88–0.99)[12].
-58 152 waitlist registrations were expected and 50 241 occurred (O/E 0.86, CI 0.80–0.94).
+In the United States, 32 594 transplants were expected in 2020, and only 30 566 were performed (observed/expected (O/E) 0.94, confidence interval (CI) 0.88–0.99)[12].
+A total of 58 152 waiting list registrations were expected and 50 241 transplants were performed (O/E 0.86, CI 0.80–0.94).
 The observed/expected ratio for LT was 0.96 (0.89–1.04).
 There was a similar reduction in organ donation.
 The months with the lowest activity were April, May and December 2020.
 In Europe, there was a similar reduction in LT activity with areas with the highest incidence of COVID-19 showing the greatest reduction in activity.

 The reduction in LT activity ranged from 25% (United States and France) to 80% (United Kingdom and India)[13].
-Some countries/areas managed to maintain their LT activity (South Korea, some centers in Italy even in medium or high-incidence areas) by means of a rapid response to the pandemic and re-modelling of their pathways[13].
-In the US, significant variabilities in LT activity were observed within regions of similar COVID-19 incidence[14].
+Some countries/areas managed to maintain their LT activity (South Korea, some centers in Italy even in medium or high-incidence areas) by means of a rapid response to the pandemic and re-modeling of their pathways[13].
+In the US, significant variability in LT activity was observed within regions of similar COVID-19 incidence[14].
 This was presumably attributed to differences in resources, SARS-CoV-2 transmission among members of staff and leadership philosophy.
 The wider availability of SARS-CoV-2 testing might have been associated with the restoration of LT activity later in 2020.

 COVID-19 IN TRANSPLANT CANDIDATES